Experimental fiction: 4,576 words: approx. 30 minutes

 He trudged to a spot 75 feet into the cool woods off the dirt hill-top road overlooking the small valley town of Temple, which nestled high in Michigan’s Upper Peninsula.
 The sunshine pitched through the treetops to a patch of green-grass turfs, few leaves, and dark soil.
 Easing the bag to the ground, he realized it was still warm, though no doubt partly from the trunk’s heat.
 He clenched his eyes, his heart pounding.

 He returned to the bag.
 Using the collapsible shovel he’d brought along, he spent the next 20 minutes carving out next to it a hole roughly 25 inches deep and 36 inches square.
 The loosed, loamy scent of the soil was pleasing to him.
 He fingered sweat off his brows and dropped the shovel.
 He returned to his car.
 He checked both directions of the road and listened.
 He saw nothing, heard only the electric zapping call-notes of the redpolls atop one of the few paper birches around here.

-He hadn’t been to this plot of raw land in several years, so he stood for a moment taking it in, as well as distant, sun-splattered Temple and its bordering hillsides.
+He hadn’t come to this plot of raw land in several years.
+He took it in, as well as distant, sun-splattered Temple and its bordering hillsides.
 Someone could build a home here at this very spot and in time, as Temple grew, have a property of considerable worth.

-Breathing hard, his eyes and ears again on alert, he plodded back to his car, leaves and twigs crunching under his feet.
-He opened the back door.
+Breathing hard, his eyes and ears on alert, he opened the car’s back door on the passenger side.

 “You can come out now, please.”

-The little girl brushed her russet hair out of her eyes.
+The little girl brushed her russet hair out of her large blue eyes.
 “I was supposed to be in a car seat.
 I thought you forgot about me.
 These clothes smell bad.
 Where’s my house?
 Can I go home now?”